-The management representative/committee sets out in the management plan how to remediate cases of child labor, forced labor, discrimination, workplace violence and harassment.
+The management representative/committee sets out in the management plan how to remediate cases of child labour, forced labour, discrimination, workplace violence and harassment.
 Confirmed cases are remediated and documented following the Rainforest Alliance Remediation Protocol.
-Safety and confidentiality of the victims are protected throughout the process.
+Safety and confidentiality of the victims is protected throughout the process.